 Whether the tool position offset is processed in extension or contraction is determined by the sign of the tool offset amount specified by a D code and the G code specified to call up the tool position offset function as indicated in the table below.

 However, the tool offset amount to be used in the G45 to G48 function should be stored with the positive sign.

-Sign Assigned to Tool Offset Data
+Sign of Tool Offset Amount (H code)

 Positive Negative

 G45 Extension Contraction

 G46 Contraction Extension

 G47 Double-extension Double-contraction

 G48 Double-contraction Double-extension